 Astronomy Essentials

-Comet Halley, parent of 2 meteor showers
+Comet Halley is the parent of 2 meteor showers

 Comet Halley visited last in 1986

-The famous comet 1P/Halley – aka Halley’s Comet – swings into the inner solar system about every 76 years.
-At such times, the sun’s heat causes the comet to loose its icy grip over its mountain-sized conglomeration of ice, dust, and gas.
+The famous comet 1P/Halley – aka Halley’s comet – swings into the inner solar system about every 76 years.
+At such times, the sun’s heat causes the comet to lose its icy grip over its mountain-sized conglomeration of ice, dust, and gas.
 And so, at each pass, the crumbly comet sheds a fresh trail of debris into its orbital stream.
 It lost about 1/1,000th of its mass during its last flyby, in 1986.
 And it so happens we intersect Comet Halley’s orbit not once, but twice each year.
-That’s why – although the comet itself is nowhere near – Halley’s Comet is the parent of not just one, but two well-known annual meteor showers, one in May and one in October.
+That’s why – although the comet itself is nowhere near – Halley’s comet is the parent of not just one, but two well-known annual meteor showers, one in May and one in October.

 In early May, we see bits of this comet as the annual Eta Aquariid meteor shower.